Last Updated on November 9, 2022 by Lawrence Berezin

 Why?
 Because the new, redesigned Truck Loading Only sign did not display the words mandated by the Rule, “No Standing Except trucks Loading or Unloading,”

-So, they simply invented a new set of rules.
-For example, in the case of the Truck Loading Only sign, the Evil Empire added four new words to the old rule, “or Truck Loading Only.”
+So, they invented a new set of rules.
+For example, in the case of the Truck Loading Only sign, the Evil Empire added four new words to the old Rule, “or Truck Loading Only.”
 Voila!
-The new sign matched the new, amended rule.
+The new sign matched the new, amended Rule.

 Rule 4-08(k)(2) now states in part, “Where a posted sign reads, ‘No Standing Except Trucks Loading and Unloading’ ‘or Truck Loading Only‘

-Mistake number 2 is not to learn the meaning of standing and how it is applied in Parking Ticket Land.
+Mistake number 2 is not learning the meaning of standing and applying in Parking Ticket Land.
 Let’s start with the definition of standing:

-So, it is a big mistake to think it is permissible to stop in a no standing zone, turn off your engine, and wait behind the wheel for your Aunt Tillie to exit her apartment building, walk to your car and get in.
-What it means is you’re going to owe the Evil Empire $115 for the no standing ticket you’ll surely get.
+So, it is a big mistake to think it is permissible to stop in a no-standing zone, turn off your engine, and wait behind the wheel for your Aunt Tillie to exit her apartment building, walk to your car and get in.
+It means you’ll owe the Evil Empire $115 for the no-standing ticket you’ll surely get.

-You can stop temporarily to expeditiously pick up a passenger as long as you leave the no standing area immediately.
-But, you can never, ever wait for the passenger’s arrival at your car door.
+You can stop temporarily to expeditiously pick up a passenger if you leave the no-standing area immediately.
+But you can never wait for the passenger’s arrival at your car door.

 For example, I encourage you to avoid stopping in a bus stop zone.
 Your intentions may be honorable, but when a Warrior or Cop stumbles by and sees your car in a bus stop zone, you will get a parking ticket.
 They can’t intuit how long you stopped in the bus stop zone and will err on the side of collecting $115.

-Please stay out of bus stop zones unless you are boarding a bus.
+Would you please stay out of bus stop zones unless you board a bus?

-If you park in NYC, you gotta figure out the nuances of the no standing rules.
-Learn the rule and apply it correctly.
+If you park in NYC, you must figure out the nuances of the no-standing rules.
+To clarify, learn the Rule and apply it correctly.
 Further, understand the typical defenses to no-standing or no-parking violations, such as the “stop, drop and go defense.“

-For example, how do you apply the 5-Minute Grace Period Rule in a no standing zone?
-Let’s say the no standing rule starts at 7 am and ends at 4 pm.
-You parked your car overnight and you want to move it before you get a ticket.
+For example, how do you apply the 5-Minute Grace Period Rule in a no-standing zone?
+Let’s say the no-standing Rule starts at 7 am and ends at 4 pm.
+You parked your car overnight and want to move it before getting a ticket.